fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

    |- stylesheets
 |- server
 |- test
 ```

-The idea is to do all developent inside of `client`, then use a build task to compile the JS and copy it into the `public` folder` to be served by the backend.
+The idea is to do our app developent inside of `client`, then use a build task to compile the JS and copy it to the `build` folder, where it will be minified, uglified, and copied to `public` to be served by the backend.

-## Configuring Dependencies
+## Pulling In Dependencies

 To get up and running, we'll need to pull in some dependencies.

-Run `npm init` and follow the prompts, then add `browserify`, `browserify-shim`, and the `gulp` packages we'll
+Run `npm init` and follow the prompts.

-need with:
+Add `browserify`, `gulp`, and our build and testing dependencies:

 ```bash
 npm install --save-dev gulp gulp-browserify browserify-shim gulp-jshint gulp-mocha-phantomjs \